andrepereira/opencv-linux/README.md

 # opencv-linux
-Setup of OpenCV 4.0.1 at Linux
+Setup of OpenCV 4.1.1 at Linux to several distributions

-To setup OpenCV 4.0.1 at your Linux:
+To setup OpenCV 4.1.1 at your Linux:

 git clone https://github.com/andrepereira/opencv-linux.git